orf/xcat/src/example_application/README.md

 Requires [IronPython](http://ironpython.net/)

-Support for XPath 2.0 is not great, so I had to choose between a [Java library](http://saxon.sourceforge.net/) or a [.NET one](http://www.xmlprime.com/xmlprime/download.htm).
+Support for XPath 2.0 is not great, so I had to choose between a [Java/.Net library](http://saxon.sourceforge.net/) or a [.NET one](http://www.xmlprime.com/xmlprime/download.htm).

-This application uses XMLPrime's (rather good) XPath 2.0 library, which can be [downloaded here](http://www.xmlprime.com/xmlprime/download.htm).
+This application uses Saxon's (rather good) XPath 2.0 library, which can be [downloaded here](http://saxon.sourceforge.net/).
-Install then copy all the .dll and .xml files (XmlPrime.dll and XmlPrime.ExtensionMethods.dll) to the same directory as input.xml and ironpython_site.py, then run:
+Install then copy all the .dll and .xml files (saxon9he-api.dll and saxon9he.dll) to the same directory as input.xml and ironpython_site.py, then run:

 	ipy ironpython_site.py